 Each Student’s Book contains 16 teaching units, frequent progress checks that allow students to assess and monitor their own learning, and a listening self-study section.

-Included is a Student Audio CD that contains the conversation, pronunciation, and self-study sections from the Student’s Book.”
+Included is a Student Audio CD or online access to conversation, pronunciation, and self-study sections from the Student’s Book.”

 Each unit of “Interchange – Level 2” follows almost the same structure: